tlvince/eslint-plugin-jasmine/docs/rules/missing-expect.md

 This rule triggers a warning if no expectations are made.
 This rule is disabled by default.

-An array of expect function names may be passed to the configuration of this rule.
+An array of expect function names or regexes may be passed to the configuration of this rule.
 By default only `expect` is used.

 ### Default configuration